inpsyde/google-tag-manager/README.md

 [bot] This workflow will create a build and push it to `1.x-built` branch.
 [human] Then create a tag on `1.x-built` and then a release.

-## License
+## Copyright and License

-This repository is a free software, and is released under the terms of the GNU General Public License version 2 or (at your option) any later version.
-See [LICENSE](./LICENSE) for complete license.
+This package is [free software](https://www.gnu.org/philosophy/free-sw.en.html) distributed under the terms of the GNU General Public License version 2 or (at your option) any later version.
+For the full license, see [LICENSE](./LICENSE).